Vancouver-KDD/book-study/06-system-design-interview/04-design-a-rate-limiter/yona/yona-ch04-design-a-rate-limiter.md

         - EXPIRE: sets a timeout for the counter.
 If the timeout expires, the counter is automatically deleted

 <img title="Request Flow" src="./resources/high-level-architecture.png">

+## Step 3: Design Deep Dive
+- How are rate limiting rules created?
+Where are the rules stored?
+- How to handle requests that are rate limited?

+- Hard vs soft rate limiting
+    - Hard: the number of requests cannot exceed the threshold
+    - Soft: requests can exceed the threshold for a short period
+- Rate limiting at different levels.
+    - Rate limiting at the application level (HTTP: layer 7)
+    - possible to apply rate limiting at other layers:
+        - by IP addresses using Iptables (IP: layer 3)

+- OSI model (Open Systems Interconnection model) has 7 layers
+    - Layer 1: Physical layer
+    - Layer 2: Data link layer
+    - Layer 3: Network layer
+    - Layer 4: Transport layer
+    - Layer 5: Session layer
+    - Layer 6: Presentation layer
+    - Layer 7: Application layer

+- Avoid being rate limited.
+Design your client with best practices:
+    - Use client cache to avoid making frequent API calls
+    - Understand the limit and do not send too many requests in a short time frame
+    - Include code to catch exceptions or errors so your client can gracefully recover from exceptions
+    - Add sufficient back off time to retry logic